 The Tel Aviv Museum of Art, Israel (The Jacques and Eugenie O'Hana Collection), Goch Museum, Goch Germany, The Collection of the City of Mönchengladbach (Atelier Stipendium), Germany; Hiltrud Neumann Collection, Germany, Baad Reservoir Gallery, Bezalel Academy of Art, Israel; The Susman Family Art Foundation; and private collections in Europe, US and Israel.

-Shirley Wegner teaches photography at Shenkar College, Multidisciplinary Art Department.
+Shirley Wegner teaches photography and contemporary art at Shenkar College, Multidisciplinary Art Department and Minshar School of Art, Tel Aviv.
 Before that served as adjunct professor in Graduate and Undergraduate programs at Long Island University Post Campus, Brookville, NY.

 © All images courtesy of Shirley Wegner 2017